inx-nishits/inheritX-web/app/components/chatbot/README.md

 ## Credits

-Inspired by the [IndiaNIC website](https://www.indianic.com/) chatbot design and functionality.
+Inspired by the [InheritX website](https://www.inheritx.com/) chatbot design and functionality.

 Built with:
 - Next.js 14